thoughtbot/candy_wrapper/README.md

 ## Server errors

-Each wrapper comes with inline support for server errors which renders a FieldError underneath the input.
+Each wrapper comes with inline support for server errors.

 ```js
 import {Form, TextField} from './copied_components'